hello-wp/hello-charts/readme.md

 ## Easy Data Entry

-If adding a chart is easy, editing the data is a breeze!
-Simply click the data edit button work within a very familiar spreadsheet/table style environment.
-Add rows and columns to easily fine-tune your data-sets and convert your rich data in to easy-to-understand charts for your readers.
+Editing your chart's data is a breeze!
+Simply click the Edit Data button, and work within a very familiar spreadsheet / table style interface.
+Add rows and columns to easily fine-tune your datasets and create easy-to-understand visualisations for your readers.

 ## Learn More